ACINQ/eclair/docs/Configure.md

 ### Bitcoin Core cookie authentication

-If you run Eclair and Bitcoin on the same computer an alternative way to handle the Bitcoin Core RPC authentication is to use the safecookie.
+If you run Eclair and Bitcoin on the same computer an alternative way to handle the Bitcoin Core RPC authentication. is to use the safecookie.
 To use safecookie authentication, you need to remove `rpcpassword=***` and `rpcuser=***` from your `bitcoin.conf` and add the following to `eclair.conf`:

 ```conf
 eclair.bitcoind.auth = "safecookie"
 eclair.bitcoind.cookie = "PATH TO THE COOKIE FILE"
 ```

 Setting `eclair.bitcoind.cookie` might not be necessary if Bitcoin is running on mainnet and using the default datadir.

 Eclair will need read access to Bitcoin Core's cookie file.